 Alpesh: So, there is hope.

 Grant: I think so – or would like to believe so.
-As far as my story is concerned - which begins with my time as a post-graduate student - the post-positivist push was in full swing.
+As far as my story is concerned – which begins with my time as a postgraduate student – the post-positivist push was in full swing.
 The only show in town was hermeneutics.
 We were to hold heavy structural and functional sociology at arm’s length (for good reasons of course).
 As a young sociologist brought up on the ‘Founding Fathers’ approach I could see Durkheim and Weber slotting easily into the neat structural-interpretivist scheme of things.
 But Karl didn’t seem to fit so easily.
 This bothered me.
-I was told he was a ‘conflict theorist’ and this was supposed to explain something.
+I was told he was a ‘conflict theorist’, and this was supposed to explain something.
 To me, it didn’t explain much – only that he didn’t fit.
 The bigger lesson I learnt for all this was that, if you don’t fit, you’ll have a new category invented for you so you will.
 The old scheme remains in place, nothing really changes, and the show rolls on.
 I was later to learn that making and trying to live in rigid boxes was not a good idea.
 Derek Sayer (1987) aptly called it the ‘violence of abstraction’.
 So maybe you can see why Willis was such a revelation for me.
 It was a coming together (a resolution?) of hermeneutics (via ethnographic method) and Marxist theory (via a radical humanism).

 Alpesh: I really like that phrase – bravo to Sayer for capturing the zeitgeist.
 While there were, of course, some orthodox Marxists who mistakenly did try to advance an economic/historical determinism and/or a rigid base super-structure model, equally I do think that perhaps, some anti/non-Marxists were intent on creating a strawman of all Marxist theory and its apparent lack of application to the real world.
-All of this was powerful and ubiquitous in the academy, and I almost got lost in trying to avoid structuralism while paying heed to culture, agency and change; and, like many others, I briefly had an interest what discourse could offer, this was until critical realism came into my thinking while doing my PhD.
+All of this was powerful and ubiquitous in the academy, and I almost got lost in trying to avoid structuralism while paying heed to culture, agency, and change; and, like many others, I briefly had an interest what discourse could offer, this was until critical realism came into my thinking while doing my PhD.
 Before critical realism, I was opening the door to one intellectual rabbit hole before quickly closing it only to find myself in another, and doing the same thing over and again.
 Tell me more about your journey to steer through the conundrums that we’ve mentioned above.

 Grant: OK, let me begin by fleshing out in a little more detail what brought me to critical realism in the first place.
 Like you, it was part of my PhD journey.
 My first PhD supervisor introduced me to critical realism.
 She insisted that Bhaskar’s early work would provide an understanding of the materialist (and, more generally, realist) grounding to Marx’s thinking she believed I needed to grasp.
 Her strategy was to set me on a course of intense reading.
 I was to suspend all reading that I thought was important and read selected works of Bhaskar.
 I was thrown into the critical realist deep end.
 Without a background in philosophy this was hard going: a steep climb!
 I am not sure how much of those works I got through in the time I was given.
 I am not even sure how much I understood!
 Whatever the case, this started a long process of reading Marx through Bhaskar and Bhaskar through Marx.